Overview

 What makes this course different

 Balance academic rigour with industry readiness, skills, knowledge, and experience.
-Benefit from out strong employer, industry, and trade association link including our membership with Global Sports.
+Benefit from our strong employer, industry, and trade association link including our membership with Global Sports.

-Our modules link the skills development required, the career paths open to you and the needs of industry employers – helping make you employable.
+Our modules link the skills development required, the career paths open to you and the needs of sport employers – helping make you employable.

 Course modules